 What to Do if You Face Issues

-- For PF-related issues: Contact the Employees’ Provident Fund Organisation (EPFO) directly through their official channels.
-They can assist with any concerns regarding your PF contributions or balance.
+- For PF-related issues, such as incorrect contributions or balance discrepancies, contact the Employees’ Provident Fund Organisation (EPFO) directly through their official channels.

-- For Aadhaar linkage issues: If your Aadhaar is not linked correctly to your bank account or UAN, contact your bank or employer for assistance in resolving the linkage.
+- If your Aadhaar is not linked correctly to your bank account or UAN, contact your bank or employer for assistance in resolving the linkage.

-- For AePS transaction issues: If there is a problem with the AePS transaction itself, speak to the agent at the service point or contact your bank’s customer service.
+- For AePS transaction issues, such as a failed transaction or an incorrect display, speak to the agent at the service point or contact your bank’s customer service.